pydata/pydata-sphinx-theme/docs/user_guide/search.rst

 .. warning::

-    If a page includes *both* the search button and an always-visible search field, the keyboard shortcuts will focus the always-visible field and the hidden search field overlay will not display. *This may not be what you want:* on small screens (i.e. mobile devices) the sidebars may be hidden in a drawer, and if the persistent search field is there, it may receive focus without actually being made visible.
+    If a page includes an always-visible search field, the keyboard shortcuts will focus the always-visible field and the hidden search field overlay will not display. *This may not be what you want:* on small screens (i.e. mobile devices) the sidebars may be hidden in a drawer, and if the persistent search field is there, it may receive focus without actually being made visible.
 It is **strongly recommended** that you use *either* search button and the hidden/overlaid field that comes with it, *or* use a persistent search field in a place that makes sense for your layout.

 Configure the search bar text